 We discovered new colors a black dye which is acquired from iron ore, and pink dye that is extracted from female lac insect.
 What was different about the natural dying process in this village is that the process is a 100% organic; they still followed the same process that has been followed from time immemorable when the use of alum and vinegar as a mordant was not yet heard off.

-They use plants as a mordant or dye fixative, there are two specific plants that they use, the Khasi name is Sla Sohtung (scientific name is Terminalia chebula Retz) which they specifically use for fixing black dyes and Sla Sohkhu (scientific name is Baccaurea Ramiflora Lour) which is used for fixing other colour dyes.
+They use plants as a mordant or dye fixative, there are two specific plants that they use, the Khasi name is Sla Sohtung (scientific name is Terminalia chebula Retz) which they specifically use for fixing black dyes and Sla Sohkhu (scientific name is Baccaurea Ramiflora Lour) which is used for fixing other color dyes.
 Gooseberries bark is also used as a mordant.

 Natural dyes have been used for ages up until synthetic dyes were discovered.
 Natural dyes are organic and are derived or extracted from resources found in nature.

 The extraction of colors varies from plant to plant, insects, and minerals.
-Some of them are directly boiled for extracting the colors whereas some such as turmeric, lac are finely powdered first and then boiled for extracting the colors.
+Some of them are directly boiled for extracting the colors whereas some such as turmeric, lac is finely powdered first and then boiled for extracting the colors.

-Characteristics of natural dyes
+Characteristics of Natural Dyes

 - Natural dyes tend to fade easily, so for making the dyes stick to the fabric dye fixative are used, this can be in the form of starch, seaweed, Alum(hydrated double sulfate salt), table salt, vinegar.